taichi-dev/voxel-challenge/README.md

 pip3 install -r requirements.txt
 ```

-to install the dependendies of the voxel renderer.
+to install the dependencies of the voxel renderer.

 ## Quickstart